boltsparts/boltsparts/backends/website/docs/sources/0.4/general/blt-files.md

 ---

 blt files contain most of the backend independent data.
-There is one blt file for each each collection, which provides the information about all the classes of the collection.
+There is one blt file for each collection, which provides the information about all the classes of the collection.

 ### Creating a new collection